 It has proven to work, and it’s scientifically backed.

 If you don’t agree, then research it and thank me later.

-So, when you shut yourself indoors day in, day out, you will start to feel blue.
+So, when you shut yourself indoors day in, and day out, you will start to feel blue.

 Thoughts of how you hate your life will take over.
 Get out more and start to enjoy life again.
 Solitude is excellent when done in moderation.

-But for over a long period, it almost always gets out a hand.
+But for over a long period, it almost always gets out of hand.
 In fact, it becomes perilous.

 So break out of that deadly angle and do the needful.